crystal-lang/crystal-book/docs/guides/static_linking.md

 `glibc` is the most common `libc` implementation on Linux systems.
 Unfortunately, it doesn't play nicely with static linking and it's highly discouraged.

 Instead, static linking against [`musl-libc`](#musl-libc) is the recommended option on Linux.
 Since it's statically linked, a binary linked against `musl-libc` will also run on a glibc system.
 That's the entire point of it.

+It is however completely fine to statically link other libraries besides a dynamically linked `glibc`.

 #### `musl-libc`